starfishpanda/starfishpanda/README.md

 - 🌱 I’m currently learning ...
 React Query and Next.js
 - 👯 I’m looking to collaborate on ... recommendation systems
 - 🤔 I’m looking for help with ... recommendation systems
-- 📫 How to reach me: ...[LinkedIn](https://www.linkedin.com/in/philiplbrown/)
+- 📫 How to reach me: ...
+[LinkedIn](https://www.linkedin.com/in/philiplbrown/)
-- ⚡ Fun fact: ...I'm training for my third half Ironman in Santa Cruz
+- ⚡ Fun fact: ...
+I'm training for my third half Ironman in Santa Cruz, California this September

 <h3> 🛠 Tech Stack</h3>